-Charles Philippe of France was born 9 October 1757 at the Palace of Versailles.
-He was the youngest son of the Dauphin Louis and the Dauphine Marie Josèphe and was known throughout most of his life as the Count of Artois (Comte d’Artois).
+Charles Philippe of France was born 9 October 1757 at the Palace of Versailles and was known throughout most of his life as the Count of Artois (Comte d’Artois).
+He was the youngest son of the Dauphin Louis and the Dauphine Marie Josèphe.
 His father died in 1765 and his mother died two years later from tuberculosis.
 This left Charles and his siblings — Louis Auguste (the future Louis XVI), Louis Stanislas, Count of Provence (the future Louis XVIII), Clotilde (“Madame Clotilde”), and Élisabeth (“Madame Élisabeth”) — orphans.
-Because the Count of Artois was the youngest, it seemed unlikely he would ever become king.
+Because the Count of Artois was the youngest boy, it seemed unlikely he would ever become king.

 The flamboyant Count of Artois also discovered gambling after he took up horse-racing with the Princesse de Lamballe’s brother-in-law, the Duke of Orléans (later Philippe Égalité).
 Besides losing on the horses, he began to gamble on cards, where it was said he racked up spectacular losses.
 One person remarked that he reveled in gambling “in a kind of skittish, skipping, grotesquely boyish kind of way,” and another contemporary who visited France in the 1770s noted the Count played deep at quinze and whist and that he “lost much.”

 Besides his enormous gambling debts, he was known to have spent an exorbitant amount on his country-house, the Château de Bagatelle.
 It was a neoclassical château with manicured French gardens in the Bois de Boulogne.
 He bought it in 1775, tore the hunting lodge down, and made a bet with Marie Antoinette that he could rebuild the château within three months.
 He won the bet as Bagatelle was completed in 63 days, although it was also estimated to have taken 800 workers and cost over three million livres.